everettraven/buoy/README.md

 The `test.json` file contains samples for each of the different panel types that `buoy` currently supports.
 As this is a hobby project very early in the development cycle there are some limitations and things are bound to not work as expected.

 ## Controls
-- `ctrl+c`, `q` will quit the program and exit the tui
+- `ctrl+c`, `q`, `esc` will quit the program and exit the tui
-- `tab` will switch the active panel
+- `tab` will switch the active tab to the one to the right of the currently active tab
+- `shift+tab` will switch the active tab to the one to the left of the currently active tab
-- up and down arrow keys and mouse scroll will move up and down in the active panel
+- up and down arrow keys and mouse scroll will move up and down in the active tab
+- For tables you can use the left and right arrows to scroll horizontally

 ## Contributing